-Yee Hong is a not-for-profit senior care organization, delivering high-quality, culturally appropriate services to Chinese and other ethnic seniors since 1994.
-Operating 805 long-term care home beds and a wide range of community support services, Yee Hong annually serves over 15,000 individuals across the Greater Toronto Area.
+Yee Hong is one of the largest not-for-profit senior care organizations in the country, delivering high-quality, culturally appropriate services to Chinese and other Asian seniors since 1994.
+Operating 805 long-term care home beds, a wide range of community support services, and a hospice residence, Yee Hong annually serves more than 15,000 individuals across the Greater Toronto Area.
+Yee Hong also builds seniors organization and system capacity through its advisory services, Private Personal Support Worker Career College, and research.